ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 ## Then, Focusing on the current leading packaging technologies, we explored and studied the performance of Multi-Chip Modules (MCM) and CoWoS, analyzing their transmission rates, compatibility, and scalabilit.

 # Future Plan
-Commit a research report on chiplets focused on package technology
+Commit a research report on chiplets focused on package technology.